bnbritney/ai-portfolio-bnguyen/index.md

-# Phoenix Van Wagoner
+# Britney Nguyen
-Hi!
-I’m an educator, researcher, and AI innovator focused on **the future of work**.
+I am an HR student passionate about training and developing young talent.
+I focus on leveraging AI agents to help emerging professionals confidently prepare for high-stress, real-world scenarios like resume reviewing and interview preparation.
-This site highlights my projects in **AI coaching agents**, instructional design, and HR/OB research.
+This portfolio showcases my projects where I design and deploy AI-powered coaching agents that empower job seekers to build their skills, improve their career readiness, and navigate the job market with confidence.
 ---
 ##Featured AI Career Coaches
 Practical AI agents I’ve designed to support job seekers: